|Solange Valdez-Symonds|| |

 She contributed to the Legal Aid LAG Handbook and is a member of the Advisory Board for Rights of Women (ROW).

-Solange is a contributor to “Citizenship in Times of Turmoil?”
+Solange contributed to “Citizenship in Times of Turmoil?”
 (Theory, practice and policy.

 Higher Court cases where she has acted as instructing solicitor include:

 i) VF (litigation friend OT) v SSHD EWHC 3138 (Admin): Challenge to children’s registration fee, the profit making aspect of the fee and failure to have regard to best interests of the child.

 Treated as academic by the High Court after VF’s fee was paid by a private donor.
 Permission was granted by the Court of Appeal (C4/2017/3410) against the decision to treat the matter as academic.
 VF was remitted to the High Court to be heard with PRCBC main citizenship fee challenge but has now settled.

 iii) OGA v SSHD (CO/1734/2017): Challenge to the exclusion from the domestic violence rules in Appendix FM of partners of persons settled in the UK under rules relating to Tier 1 Migrants.